HedvigS/personal-cookbook/R/cldf_for_dummies.md

 # CLLD and CLDF

 CLDF is a type of data-format, the set of tables etc. CLLD is a larger project and stands for Cross-Linguistic Linked Data.
-CLDF is a part of CLLD.
-CLLD also does web applications, for example
-<https://clics.clld.org/>.
-CLDF data interfaces smoothly with CLLD web
+CLDF came out of the CLLD-project but is distinct from it.
+CLLD also does web applications, for example <https://clics.clld.org/>.
+CLDF data interfaces smoothly with CLLD web applications.
-applications.

 ## Advanced